Nintendo video game consoles: Pokémon Mini (2001)

-In March 2001, Nintendo introduced the Game Boy Advance, the first major technological upgrade in the Game Boy line.
-Nintendo later released two revised models of the Game Boy Advance, the Game Boy Advance SP and the Game Boy Micro in 2003 and 2005, respectively.
-The Game Boy Advance SP features a smaller clamshell design, and introduced a built-in screen light and rechargeable battery which became standard features for future Nintendo handhelds.
-The Game Boy Micro is an even smaller variant with interchangeable designer faceplates.
-Unlike the previous models, the Micro lacks Game Boy/Game Boy Color backwards compatibility and e-Reader support.
-As of June 30, 2010, the three Game Boy Advance models have sold 81.51 million units worldwide.
+The Pokémon Mini (stylized as Pokémon mini) is an 8-bit handheld game console designed and manufactured by Nintendo in conjunction with The Pokémon Company and themed around the Pokémon media franchise.
+It is the smallest game system with interchangeable cartridges ever produced by Nintendo, weighing just under two and a half ounces (71 grams).
+It was also Nintendo's cheapest console ever produced at US$45 and came bundled with the game Pokémon Party mini.
+It was first released in North America on November 16, 2001, and was only available for purchase at the Pokémon Center and via its website.
+This was followed by releases in Japan on December 14, 2001, and in Europe on March 15, 2002.
+Features of the Pokémon mini include an internal real-time clock, an infrared port used to facilitate multiplayer gaming, a reed switch for detecting shakes, and a motor used to implement force feedback.
+Sales of the Pokémon Mini were poor and only ten games were released, five of which were exclusive to Japan.

 Nintendo DS (2004)

-The Nintendo DS (abbreviated NDS, DS, or the full name Nintendo Dual Screen, and iQue DS in China) is a handheld game console developed and manufactured by Nintendo, released on November 21, 2004, as the first system in the Nintendo DS family.
+The Nintendo DS (iQue DS in China) is a handheld game console developed and manufactured by Nintendo, released on November 21, 2004, as the first system in the Nintendo DS family.
 It is visibly distinguishable by its horizontal clamshell design, and the presence of two displays, the lower of which acts as a touchscreen.
 The system also has a built-in microphone and supports wireless IEEE 802.11 (Wi-Fi) standards, allowing players to interact with each other within short range (10–30 meters, depending on conditions) or over the Nintendo Wi-Fi Connection service via a standard Wi-Fi access point.
 According to Nintendo, the letters "DS" in the name stand for "Developers' System" and "Double Screen", the former of which refers to the features of the handheld designed to encourage innovative gameplay ideas among developers.
 The system was known as "Project Nitro" during development.

 On March 2, 2006, Nintendo released the Nintendo DS Lite, a redesigned model of the Nintendo DS, in Japan.
 It was later released in North America, Australia, and Europe.
 A second redesign of the Nintendo DS, the Nintendo DSi, was released on November 1, 2008, in Japan, on April 2, 2009, in Australia, April 3, 2009, in Europe, and April 5, 2009, in North America.
 It contains two cameras and downloadable software capabilities, plus a built-in flash memory and web browser.
 An SD card slot replaces the Game Boy Advance cartridge slot.
 A similar model, known as the Nintendo DSi XL, was released in 2009 in Japan and 2010 worldwide.
 It features the same configurations as its predecessor, but is slightly larger and features a large stylus designed for home use.

 As of December 31, 2013, Nintendo DS consoles have sold 154.98 million units, including 93.86 million Nintendo DS Lites, and the Nintendo DSi consoles have sold 41.33 million units.
+It is currently Nintendo's best-selling video game console of all time.